gaschgithub/microrhythm-analysis/README.md

   Latin popular music genres?
 - Do these deviations form **stable, genre-specific profiles** across multiple musical excerpts?
-- Can symbolic microrhythmic measurements support the construction of **rhythmic prototypes** suitable for musical synthesis and composition?
+- Can symbolic microrhythmic measurements reveal stylistic proximity or distance between genres that share historical or cultural roots?

 The study adopts a **comparative, subdivision-level perspective**, focusing on short rhythmic fragments in order to preserve perceptual grounding while enabling precise